chiraag-kakar/My-Django-Blog/README.md

 * Make sure to check "Add Python 3.x to Path" in the setup window of the Installer.

-Once you have installed Python the installation can be verified from the command prompt using following command :
+Verify the installation from the command prompt using following command :
 ```
 python --version
 ```
-And the installed version of python will printed.
+And the installed version of python will be printed.

 ---